IMLaoJI/realworld-scotty-hs/README.md

 ## Further documentation

 You can create the documentation site for this project using `cabal haddock`, and then access it w/ `npx serve` or whatever else you fancy.
-Nearly everything except for the Features are decently documented, and I'll work on adding more soon.
+Nearly everything except for the features are decently documented, and I'll work on adding more soon.

-Or just read through the code manually if you prefe, whatever you want lol.
+Or just read through the code manually if you prefer, whatever you want lol.

-ᵃˡˢᵒ ᴵ ʲᵘˢᵗ ʷᵃⁿᵗᵉᵈ ᵗᵒ ᵇʳᵃᵍ ᵗʰᵃᵗ ⁿˣ ʷᵃˢ ᶜʰᵉᶜᵏᶦⁿᵍ ᶜʸᵖʳᵉˢˢ'ˢ ᵗᵉˢᵗ ʳᵉˢᵘˡᵗˢ ᶠʳᵒᵐ ᶦᵗ'ˢ ᶜᵃᶜʰᵉ ʷʰᶦˡᵉ ᴵ ʷᵃⁿᵗᵉᵈ ᶦᵗ ᵗᵒ ᶠᵘˡˡʸ ʳᵉ⁻ᵗᵉˢᵗ ᵃⁿᵈ ᴵ ʲᵘˢᵗ ʳᵃⁿᵈᵒᵐˡʸ ᵍᵘᵉˢˢᵉᵈ ᵗʰᵃᵗ ᴵ ˢʰᵒᵘˡᵈ ᵘˢᵉ '⁻⁻ⁿᵒ⁻ᶜᵃᶜʰᵉ' ᵇ/ᶜ ʷʰʸ ⁿᵒᵗ ᵃⁿᵈ ᶦᵗ ᵃᶜᵗᵘᵃˡˡʸ ᵗᵘʳⁿᵉᵈ ᵒᵘᵗ ᵗᵒ ᵇᵉ ᵗʰᵉ ʳᶦᵍʰᵗ ᵒᵖᵗᶦᵒⁿ ᵗᵒ ᵈᵒ ˢᵒ ᶠᶦʳˢᵗ ᵗʳʸ ˡᵒˡ